 - Add the half and half cream in slowly, whisking ingredients together until flour has completely dissolved.
 Raise heat to medium and bring to a simmer.
 Simmer for 1-2 minutes or until thickened, stir for the 1-2 minutes of cooking time.

-- Add in the feta and herb cheese, minced garlic, chopped basil, fresh dill, Greek oregano, kosher salt, and freshly ground pepper to taste.
+- Add the feta and herb cheese, minced garlic, chopped basil, fresh dill, Greek oregano, kosher salt, and freshly ground pepper to taste.
 Continue to whisk the Feta Cheese Sauce until feta is melted and sauce is smooth.